Which school do you want to support?

 How does that actually happen?

-The State Board of Education defines the templates that districts must use for LCAPs.
+The State Board of Education provides templates that districts can use for their LCAPs.
 The first section of the template asks for information about stakeholder engagement.
-The plans must include goal statements linked to the eight state priorities and budget information showing how they will pay for the program changes and improvements needed to meet those goals.
+The plans must include goal statements linked to the eight state priorities and budget information showing how districts will pay for the program changes and improvements needed to meet those goals.

 LCAPs must be reviewed by a parent committee - especially if a district has many English learners.